We all know that the world of marketing is constantly changing.

 Long story short, it was badass.

 For two entire days, we had the opportunity to meet entrepreneurs and marketers across Denver and attend workshops taught by the greatest minds in digital marketing.
-Here are our 7 biggest takeways from DDS.
+Here are our 7 biggest takeaways from DDS.

 “Rip Yourself Off Before Someone Else Rips You Off”